AngelReyero/LBM-MNAR/README.md

 - **1.2-Model_LBM_MNAR.ipynb:** Provides an overview of the computation of the criterion $J(\gamma, \theta)$

-- 2- **Train.ipynb:** Designed to train the entire model on the parliament dataset.
+- **2-Train.ipynb:** Designed to train the entire model on the parliament dataset.
 Given the potential time-intensive nature of this procedure, we have saved the parameters in the file named "trained_parameters.yaml", so that, computing this step is not required to continue exploring the notebooks.

 - **3-Figure_creation.ipynb:** Specifically crafted for creating figures 12, 17, and 18 from the article (saved in \Figures).
 Running this notebook does not necessitate the execution of the entire model, as parameters are loaded from the yaml file.